Florida eviction process? From Florida Landlord Eviction Service:

 If the tenant does not comply with the notice, the landlord can proceed to file a complaint in the county where the property is located.
 This involves:

-• Filling out the necessary court forms.
+• Fill out the necessary court forms.

 • Paying the filing fee.